 The trail to Estes Cone is moderately used and in terms of overall difficulty, expect a moderate to strenuous hike.
 A trail exists the entire distance to the summit except for the last 0.6 mile where the maintained trail then morphs into a good climbers path well marked.

 Leave the trailhead (9,400ft) on a wide, well-maintained trail passing a sign-in kiosk in a northwest direction.
-At roughly 0.5 mile, the trail will fork near Alpine Brook.
+At roughly 0.6 mile, the trail will fork near Alpine Brook (there's a picture of the sign in the Red Tape section).

 From the Eugina Mine, the trail turns northeast and descends gently downhill for 0.4 mile to Moore Park (campsites).
 The wildflowers along the meadows in Moore Park can be downright beautiful in mid to late summer.
 Fields of green and gold, Indian Paintbrush, Fireweed, Mountain Bluebells, Aster and Columbines can all be seen.